Skip to main content

 A drill rig daily pre-start checklist is a structured form used to inspect a drill rig before it is operated each day or shift.
 Drill rigs are used across civil construction, mining, geotechnical investigation and foundation work to bore, drive or drill into the ground.
 Because of the significant forces involved and the complexity of the mast, drill head, hydraulics and rotating components, a thorough pre-start is essential.
 The checklist helps operators and supervisors confirm the drill rig is safe and fit for use, reducing the risk of mechanical failures, accidents and non-compliance.
 It covers everything from the tracks and undercarriage to the mast, drill head, hydraulics, cab controls and safety devices, catching problems such as worn wire ropes, hydraulic leaks or faulty emergency stops before they lead to costly downtime or incidents.

-Benefits of using a drill rig pre-start checklist
+Benefits of using this drill rig pre-start checklist

 • Fewer breakdowns: catch mast, hydraulic and drill head issues early before they become costly repairs or unplanned downtime.